The Best Thanksgiving Stuffing

 Add the Seasonings

-Oh my gosh, when you add the rubbed sage it smells so good.
-I really wish we could have Thanksgiving together and cook in the kitchen as friends.
-I love hearing what your Thanksgiving traditions are, so please share your thoughts.
+Oh my gosh, when you add the rubbed sage, it smells so good.
+I wish we could have Thanksgiving together and cook in the kitchen as friends.
+I love hearing about your Thanksgiving traditions, so please share your thoughts.

-What’s nice about making a classic or traditional stuffing recipe is you get to decide how much salt and other seasonings you want to add to your recipe.
+What’s nice about making a classic or traditional stuffing recipe is deciding how much salt and other seasonings to add.

 Add the Seasonings